napari/napari/docs/source/explanations/rendering.md

 sized, then Napari can use those chunks for rendering.
-If chunks are not available, for example with issue [#1300](https://github.com/napari/napari/issues/1300), or the chunks are too large, then Napari will have to break the data into chunks itself.
+If chunks are not available, for example with issue [#1300](https://github.com/napari/napari/issues/1300), or the chunks are too large, then Napari will have to break the data into render chunks itself.

 Note that with issue [#1320](https://github.com/napari/napari/issues/1320) the images are small so they are not chunked, but in that issue there are 3